Unemployment Compensation Module

 My Employer Gave Me the Option of Resigning or Being Fired.
 Should I Resign?
 Can I Still Sue My Employer After I Resign?

-When a voluntary resignation takes place, the former employee can recover only if they could provide clear proof to the effect that no reasonable person of ordinary sensibilities would have continued to work under the conditions presented by the employer.
+When a voluntary resignation takes place, the former employee can receive unemployment compensation benefits only if he or she could provide clear proof to the effect that no reasonable person of ordinary sensibilities would have continued to work under the conditions presented by the employer.

 For example, an employee is not required to continue providing services where their employer insists tasks are performed that: